 Similarly to how memberships and associations can show bias, anything the expert has authored, spoken about, or participated in can also potentially demonstrate a conflicting viewpoint.
 These outlets can also reveal a position that conflicts with the expert’s opinion.
 For instance, if a medical expert claims that a certain procedure is the standard of care for a medical condition, but has been quoted in a news article saying something different, this information could be used during cross-examination to challenge the expert’s testimony.

 To ensure that an expert’s research aligns with their testimony, it’s essential to verify whether their conclusions support their expert opinion.
-Attorneys should thoroughly examine not only the expert’s publications, presentations, news articles, and lectures but also any clinical trials, grants, and patents they have received.
+Attorneys should thoroughly examine the expert’s publications, presentations, news articles, and lectures, as well as any clinical trials, grants, and patents they have received.
 It’s important to ensure that these sources of information are consistent with your case theory and do not conflict with the expert’s testimony.
-While having an expert with research accepted by their professional community can be beneficial for your case, it’s important to conduct a comprehensive review to prevent any surprises during trial.
+While having an expert with research accepted by their professional community can be beneficial for your case, it’s important to conduct a comprehensive review to prevent any surprises during the trial.

 7. Deposition & Trial Transcripts